 PolicyPak On-Prem QuickStart for PolicyPak Application Manager

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to show you how to get PolicyPak On-Prem up and quick started in just a couple of minutes.

 Let’s make sure you have all the requirements you need.
 We’re going to walk before we run, so that application is “WinZip.”
 We’re going to ask that you download WinZip 14.
 I know you probably don’t care about WinZip 14, but that’s the walk before you run example.